1. What do you mean by ReactJS?

 39. What do you mean by Redux?

-Higher Order Component is an advanced way of reusing the component logic.
+Answer: Higher-Order Component is an advanced way of reusing the component logic.
 Basically, it’s a pattern that is derived from React’s compositional nature.
-HOC are custom components which wraps another component within it.
+HOC are custom components which wrap another component within it.
 They can accept any dynamically provided child component but they won’t modify or copy any behavior from their input components.
-You can say that HOC are ‘pure’ components.
+You can say that HOC is ‘pure’ components.

 41. What do you know about Flux?